 Strict compliance requirements: Custom security solutions can secure auditing data more effectively.

 Cloud-based CMMS is Suited for Companies With:

-Limited IT resources: There is nothing to install with cloud-based maintenance software.
-All configuration, data security, and product upgrades are managed by the CMMS provider.
+Limited IT resources: There is nothing to install with a cloud-based maintenance solution.
+The application provider manages all configuration, data security, and product upgrades.

-Mobile accessibility requirements: Any internet-connected mobile device, such as smartphones and tablets, can access cloud-based CMMS.
+Mobile accessibility requirements: Any internet-connected mobile device, such as smartphones and tablets, can access cloud-based application.

 Non-sensitive maintenance data: Cloud storage is a good choice if no special data security measures are required.
 Vendors promise data security and availability.

-Despite the differences between the two types of CMMS on-premise and cloud-based, both are focused on streamlining maintenance management and impact the company on how it performs and manages its operations.
+Despite the differences between the two types, on-premise and cloud-based, both are focused on streamlining maintenance management and impact the company on how it performs and manages its operations.
 The answer depends on the needs of finance, security, and technical suitability.
-Before deciding between on-premise and cloud, carefully consider the advantages and disadvantages of both types.
-Don’t just simply look at the costs, consider the factors including customization, security, compliance, and control.
+Before deciding between on-premise and cloud, consider both advantages and disadvantages.
+Don’t just simply look at the costs.
+Consider the factors including customization, security, compliance, and control.

-After the decision between the types of CMMS, business owners need to thoroughly investigate the CMMS suppliers and their offerings.
+After deciding between the types, business owners must thoroughly investigate the suppliers and their offerings.
 They should also analyze each vendor according to their demands, corporate goals, staff resources, and budget.
-Although the trend is toward web-based CMMS, on-premise solutions are still an excellent choice.
-Having a selection of system platforms just increases the alternatives available.
+Although the trend is toward web-based application, on-premise solutions are still an excellent choice.

 Book a Personalized Demo

 Learn how your businesses can use FieldCircle to achieve more efficient, transparent, and profitable service operations.